 Turley has served as a consultant on homeland security and constitutional issues, including with the Florida House of Representatives.
 He also served as the consultant to the Puerto Rico House of Representatives on the impeachment of Gov. Aníbal Acevedo Vilá.

 Professor Turley is a frequent witness before the House and Senate on constitutional and statutory issues as well as tort reform legislation.
 That testimony includes the confirmation hearings of Attorney General nominees Loretta Lynch and William Barr as well as Supreme Court nominee Neil Gorsuch.
 Professor Turley is also a nationally recognized legal commentator.
 Professor Turley was ranked as 38th in the top 100 most cited “public intellectuals” in the recent study by Judge Richard Posner.
 Turley was also found to be the second most cited law professor in the country.
-He has been repeatedly ranked in the nation’s top 500 lawyers in annual surveys (including in the latest rankings by LawDragon) – one of only a handful of academics.
+He has been ranked in the top five most popular law professors on Twitter and has been repeatedly ranked in the nation’s top 500 lawyers in annual surveys (including in the latest rankings by LawDragon) – one of only a handful of academics.
 In prior years, he was ranked as one of the nation’s top ten lawyers in military law cases as well as one of the top 40 lawyers under 40.
 He was also selected in the last five years as one of the 100 top Irish lawyers in the world.
 In 2016, he was ranked as one of the 100 most famous (past and present) law professors.

 Professor Turley is one of only two academics to testify at both the Clinton and Trump impeachment hearings.
 In December 2019, Professor Turley was called as the one Republican witness in the House Judiciary Committee impeachment hearings.
 He appeared with three Democratic witnesses.
 Professor Turley disagreed with his fellow witnesses in opposing the proposed articles of impeachments on bribery, extortion, campaign finance violations or obstruction of justice.
 He argued that these alleged impeachable acts were at odds with controlling definitions of those crimes and that Congress has historically looked to the criminal code and cases for guidance on such allegations.
 The committee ultimately rejected those articles and adopted the only two articles that Professor Turley said could be legitimately advanced: abuse of power, obstruction of Congress.
 Chairman Jerrold Nadler even ended the hearing by quoting his position on abuse of power.
 However, Turley opposed impeachment on this record as incomplete and insufficient for submission to the Senate.
 He argued for the House to wait and complete the record by seeking to compel key witnesses like former National Security Adviser John Bolton.
 His testimony was later relied upon in the impeachment floor debate by various House members and he was cited by both the White House and House managers in their arguments before the United States Senate in the Trump impeachment trial, including videotaped remarks played at the trial.